 Once you have made the decision to pursue a career as a health educator or community health worker, you can explore the many tools and resources on MySECO to assist you in achieving the education requirements necessary to practice in your profession.
 Entry-level requirements for health educators include, at minimum, a bachelor's degree in health education or health promotion.
 Many employers also require the Certified Health Education Specialist credential.
 Some positions, such as those in the federal government or in state public health agencies, require a master's degree or doctorate.
 Community health workers typically have a high school diploma, although some jobs may require postsecondary education.
 Education programs may lead to a one-year certificate or a two-year associate degree and cover topics such as wellness, ethics and cultural awareness.

 Now that you've met the education requirements to become a health educator or community health worker, it's time to find a job in your occupation.
 One of the first places to look is the Military Spouse Employment Partnership Job Search.
 Hundreds of partner employers have made the commitment to recruit, hire, promote and retain military spouses in portable careers.
-A recent search of the Military Spouse Employment Partnership Job Search provided job listings using the keywords “Health Educator or Community Health Worker,” including positions with Aetna, Humana and Federal Staffing Resources among others.
+Companies that offer positions in health education include the following MSEP Partners and more.